snikket-im/snikket-android/README.md

 #### I need a feature and I need it now!

 I am available for hire.
-Contact me via XMPP: `inputmice@siacs.eu`
+Find contact information on [my website](https://gultsch.de).

 ### Security